Rockies vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Chas McCormick and the Houston Astros will see Jake Bird on the mound for the Colorado Rockies in the first game of a two-game series, Tuesday at 8:40 PM ET.
+Kyle Tucker and the Houston Astros will play Ryan McMahon and the Colorado Rockies at Coors Field on Wednesday.

-The Astros are listed as -225 moneyline favorites for this matchup with the Rockies (+180).
-Houston (-2.5) is favored on the run line.
-The total for the matchup is set at 12 runs.
+The Rockies are listed as +140 moneyline underdogs for this matchup against the favored Astros (-165).
+The total is 12 runs for this matchup (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.